integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/research/index.md

 ## What are we working on
 Below are highlights of some current research topics in our lab.<br/>
-**We would love to hear from highly-motivated prospective graduate students, and postdoctoral scholars interested in related areas to identify and develop key questions to pursue in their research project.** Applicants must submit a concise research proposal (1 - 2 pages written) that aligns with the lab's establshed topics to ensure appropriate support and mentoring can be provided.
-Please see research articles below.
+**We would love to hear from highly-motivated prospective graduate students, and postdoctoral scholars interested in related areas to identify and develop key questions to pursue in their research project.** <br/> **Applicants must submit a concise research proposal (1 - 2 pages written) that aligns with the lab's establshed topics to ensure appropriate support and mentoring can be provided.** Please see research articles below.

 ### Microbial ecology of infectious diseases
 Metabolic hand-off processes<br/>